grimme-lab/xtb_docs/source/properties.rst

        X       Y       Z
      0.8659   0.0000   0.6123  total (Debye):    2.696

 GFN2-xTB
 ________

 Default settings for GFN2-xTB first prints populations and coefficients.
-From lft to right, these are the atomic number Z.
+From left to right, these are the atomic number Z.
 Coordination number CN.
 Atomic partial charge q.
 Dispersion coefficient C6 and the polarizability alpha:

 .. code-block:: none